jialehuo/ansible-dellemc-unity/README.md

 you will run programs to interact with the Unity system.
-Next, edit the "hosts" inventory file to contain the hostname or IP address of the jump host, and edit the group_vars/all file to set any Unity configuration parameters you need, inclucing the Unity management interface IP.
+Next, edit the "hosts" inventory file to contain the hostname or IP address of the jump host, and edit the group_vars/all file to set any Unity configuration parameters you need, including the Unity management interface IP.

 Then run the playbook, like this: